United States occupation of Haiti: Infrastructure

 The occupation improved some of Haiti's infrastructure and centralized power in Port-au-Prince, though much of the funds collected by the United States was not used to modernize Haiti.
 Corvée forced labor of Haitians, that was enforced by the US-operated gendarmerie, was used for infrastructure projects, particularly for road building.
 Forced labor would ultimately result in the deaths of hundreds to thousands of Haitians.
 Infrastructure improvements included 1700 km of roads being made usable, 189 bridges built, the rehabilitation of irrigation canals, the construction of hospitals, schools, and public buildings, and drinking water was brought to the main cities.
 Port-au-Prince became the first Caribbean city to have a phone service with automatic dialing.
 Agricultural education was organized, with a central school of agriculture and 69 farms in the country.

 The majority of Haitians believed that the public works projects enforced by the US Marines were unsatisfactory.
 American officers who controlled Haiti at the time spent more on their own salaries than on the public health budget for two million Haitians.
 A 1949 report by the United States Department of State wrote that irrigation systems that were recently constructed were "not in good condition".

 Education

 The United States redesigned the education system.
 It dismantled the liberal arts education which the Haitians had inherited (and adapted) from the French system.
 With the Service Technique de l’Agriculture et de l’Enseignement Professionnel, Americans emphasized agricultural and vocational training, similar to its industrial education for minorities and immigrants in the United States.
 Dr. Robert Russa Moton was tasked with assessing the Service Technique, concluding that though the objectives were admirable, performance was not satisfactory and criticized the large amount of funding it received compared to average Haitian public schools, which were in poor condition.

-Elite Haitians despised the system believing it was discriminatory against their people.
+Elite Haitians despised the system, believing it was discriminatory against their people.
 The mulatto elite also feared the creation of an educated middle class that would potentially lead to the loss of their influence.

-Loss of German influence

-Finally, the political, military, and economic power of both the German-Haitian community and the Imperial German government were utterly broken by the long years of hostile occupation.
-Germans had been censured for association with anti-American mobilization.
-German intelligence cells operating on the island were purged or forced to surrender.
-The US had entered the war against the German Empire in 1917, and in 1918 the latter was defeated in the war and almost immediately collapsed.
-The remaining German-Haitians were largely left isolated, with many opting to emigrate (usually back to Germany) or to stay on and try to claw their way back.